Designing a collection for Zara

-During London Fashion Week 5 Chelsea BA Textile Design students saw their work celebrated in a collaborative collection they produced with Zara Kidswear called VIEW.S.
+During London Fashion Week Chelsea BA Textile Design students produced a collaborative collection with Zara kidswear VIEW.S.

 In 2018 Zara Kids approached BA Textile Design at Chelsea College of Arts asking them to create a number of design concepts that could be produced for their Spring/Summer 2019 collection.
 The competition was aimed at encouraging students to understand their personal position in relation to being a designer in a professional project environment.

 Students worked individually on their own designs, with selected finalists working as a team to develop the final capsule collection that was presented to the Zara Kids design team.
 The project also included a visit to the Zara HQ in Madrid in November 2018, with the winning students getting to see their designs being put into production.

 “The trip was fantastic and the students definitely got a great deal out of it – the sheer experience of going to a place like that, in terms of seeing their work developed into product and having it contextualised in that way.
 They were very excited and quite taken aback at the realisation of just quite how big a deal this opportunity is for them and their future careers.”
 Jane Murrow, Course Leader, BA Textile Design.

 From the BA Textile Design students 5 were selected to produce a new special collection for Zara Kids.
 They were Sophia Willcox, Peng Cui, Maria Appleton, Ella Dallaglio and Zhenyuan Jia.
 Their collaborative collection focused on being free from prejudice or preconceived ideas, with its' starting point, a poem that the students wrote at the beginning of the project.